syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/syntax-highlighting.md

 ### Splits

 Splits contain a list of expressions that must be treated as one word. “=” and “+” are splitters, by default.
 So, each of them are returned by the tokenizer as a single char.
-For example, when you want to specify a configuration for “+=”, you should specify “+=” in the splits section.
+For example, when you want to specify a configuration for “+=” in the splits section.

 You can combine multiple keywords as a single keyword.
 To configure the splits, specify the required word in the split section.